Brandon Holt

 Brandon Holt (born April 6, 1998) is an American professional tennis player.
-Holt has a career-high ATP singles ranking of world No. 99 achieved on 29 June 2025.
-He also attained a doubles ranking of No. 473 on 10 February 2020.
+Holt has a career-high ATP singles ranking of world No. 99 achieved on 29 June 2025 and a doubles ranking of No. 473 achieved on 10 February 2020.

 Holt is the son of former professional tennis player Tracy Austin, a former WTA World No. 1 and two-time US Open Women's Singles champion.

 College career

 Holt played collegiate tennis for the University of Southern California from 2016 to 2020, where he was named an All-American athlete by the Intercollegiate Tennis Association (ITA) for three consecutive seasons, before turning professional shortly thereafter.

 Professional career

 2020-2022: Turning Pro, Grand Slam debut and first win

 Ranked No. 303, Holt made his Grand Slam debut at the 2022 US Open as a qualifier after defeating Dimitar Kuzmanov in the last round of qualifying.
 He won his first Grand Slam level match, upsetting 10th seed and world No. 12 Taylor Fritz.
 This was also Holt's first career win on the ATP Tour and his first top-15 win.
 He lost in the second round to Pedro Cachín in five sets.